Jason2Brownlee/QuakeOfficialArchive/README.md

 2021 Oct 07 | n/a | Quake Remastered Updated 1.
 2021 Dec 02 | n/a | Quake Remastered Updated 2 (v1.05).
 2022 Apr 20 | n/a | Quake Remastered Updated 3.
-2022 Apr 20 | [quake-rerelease-qc-main.zip](bin/quake-rerelease-qc-main.zip) | Quake Remastered Updated 3 QuakeC Source Code.
+2022 Apr 20 | [quake-rerelease-qc-main3.zip](bin/quake-rerelease-qc-main3.zip) | Quake Remastered Updated 3 QuakeC Source Code.
+2022 Aug 18 | n/a | Quake Remastered Updated 4.
+2022 Aug 18 | [quake-rerelease-qc-main4.zip](bin/quake-rerelease-qc-main4.zip) | Quake Remastered Updated 4 QuakeC Source Code.

 * **No Link**: indicates that we could not locate a copy of the file yet.
 * **No Date**: indicates that we could not determine the date of release yet.